Links on Android Authority may earn us a commission. Learn more.

 How to uninstall using Launchpad

 You have another option if you installed software through the Mac App Store: the Launchpad.
-It offers an easier way to find apps, and will even prevent you from uninstalling essential apps by mistake.
-This is how to uninstall apps and programs on the Mac’s built-in launcher.
+It offers an easier way to find apps and will even prevent you from uninstalling essential apps by mistake.
+This is how to uninstall apps and programs on Mac’s built-in launcher.

 - Open Launchpad using either its Dock icon (the rocket) or in the Applications folder.